 This recipe takes potato salad to another level with the addition of fennel and flavor-packed marinated artichoke hearts.
-It’s a hearty fall and winter potato and fennel salad that can be served warm or at room temperature.
+It’s a hearty fall and winter potato and fennel salad.
+A fantastic warm potato salad recipe, and it’s great at room temperature as well.

 Potato salads aren’t just for spring and summer outdoor meals!
 Fennel’s unique flavor and texture add a special quality to this earthy potato salad that’s perfect for fall and winter.

 What to serve with potato and fennel salad

 This makes a deliciously different side dish served with vegan sausage dishes, bean dishes, and grain pilafs.
 Some recipes to consider pairing this with: